WriterZen Review: Is It the Best All-in-One Blogging Tool for You?

 Scroll down a bit, and you land on the Keyword Data section.

-The Keyword Data table is the heart of WriterZen’s keyword research.
-Here you’ll find information like search volume and trends, CPC for your key phrase, and several related keywords.
+The Keyword Data table is the heart of WriterZen’s keyword research tool.
+Here you’ll find information like search volume and trends, CPC for your key phrase, word count, and several related keywords.

 There are plenty of long-tail targets to go after: